Greetings and welcome to the gear page.

 The second is an Ibanez Tubescreamer.
 The TS 9 I believe.
 This one is not precious.
 Just a standard one but it works fine, and when the airlines lose it, as they do from time to time, I don’t have to say goodbye to the $900 vintage SRV model !
 I use this mostly for a lead tone, for when I need to play a solo line or melody.
 It’s pretty sweet sounding and had a nice saturation.

-The last pedal I use is the EHX Pog.
+The fourth pedal I use is the EHX POG, a Polyphonic Octave Generator to be precise.
 This is a great pedal from EHX and there is really nothing else like it.
+It is in the analogue section as it works as a stand alone pedal, but the processing inside is probably digital.
 The great thing it does is give you polyphonic octave sounds.
 Most octavers can only process one voice or a single melody line.
 Maybe a forth or a fifth but definitely not a minor third or something like a chord.
-The Pog on the other hand can, and so you can get this nice Hammond organ quality from it.
+The POG on the other hand is designed to do exactly that and also be polyphonic, meaning more than one note at a time, so you can play complete chords and it will track them.
+You can get these nice Hammond organ or church organ qualities from it, or strange mutated cellos, or Moog like bass synth sounds.
 It does one and two octaves up and one and two octaves down.
 It also has a built in filter section so you can really tailor the sound.
-This PoG 2 has presets too so can remember up to 8 settings.
+This POG 2 has presets too so can remember up to 8 settings.
 Not midi selectable though which is a shame.
 But still small and powerful so it gets to go on tour !

 The brains of the operation is the TC G Force.
 This is a one space multi effects unit.
-I got not using this when it first came put in 1997 and over the years have programmed a whole bunch of my own presets from the ground up.
+I got into using this box when it first came put in 1997 and over the years have programmed a whole bunch of my own presets from the ground up.

 Okay so what are these controllers I am talking about.

-So what about looping I hear you ask.
+So what about all this looping that I do in the live show I hear you ask.